-Except for the temporary appointment of one sweeper per Fire Station, for a period of 11 months, no other cadres are outsourced in this department.
+- 1. Except for the temporary appointment of one sweeper per Fire Station, for a period of 11 months, no other cadres are outsourced in this department. - 2.
+One Inspector of Police (wireless) has been deputed from Police wireless wing to Fire Service Wireless Workshop. - 3.
+One Assistant Fire Station Officer and one Fireman has been deputed to Public Utility Building belonging to BBMP.

 c.
-Number of officers who attended training program and nominated officers name for training:
+Number of officers who attended different training programs: (Within the State)

-Within the State